tallulahpark/tallulahpark/README.md

 ## Hi there 👋
 I'm Tallulah (she/her)
-I'm currently a Engineering Student at the University of British Columbia
+I'm currently an Integrated Engineering Student at the University of British Columbia

-I'm currently open to job opportunities :)

 <!--
 **tallulahpark/tallulahpark** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.